jhartman00/Minesweeper/README.md

      - If you mark a spot as free and there is a mine in that spot, the game ends and you will get the message "You stepped on a mine and failed!"
      - If you mark a spot as mine you will see an * symbol appear on the board.
 If you change your mind you can use the same command x x mine to unset that mine marker
      - If you mark a spot as free and there isn't a mine the program will check the surrounding spaces.
-         - If any of them have a mine, the spot you marked will get a number 1-8 representing how many mines are around that spot.
+         - If any of the spaces have a mine, the spot you marked will get a number 1-8 representing how many mines are around that spot.
-         - If there are not mines surrounding the spot marked, the program will run the same check on all 8 spaces around the origional mark and subsequently do so in every direction until it reaches a spot in which there is at least one mine surrounding the spot.
-The program will mark all the spots without a mine surrounding it with /.
+         - If there are no mines surrounding the spot marked, the program will run the same check on all 8 spaces around the origional mark and subsequently do so in every direction until it reaches a spot in which there is at least one mine surrounding the spot.
+The program will mark all the spots without a mine surrounding it with a "/".
-4. Once either all the mines have been marked you will have won the game and will get the message "Congratulations!
+4. Once all the mines have been marked, you will have won the game and will get the message "Congratulations!
 You found all the mines!"

 ## A few things to note

-1. As stated before, sizing the board larger than 9x9 may have some formatting issues however the game should play correctly.
+1. As stated before, sizing the board larger than 9x9 may have some formatting issues however the game plays correctly.
 2. If you resize the board to 1x1 the game will not work correctly and you will be unable to win.

 ## FAQ